ylacombe/finetune-hf-vits/README.md

-# finetune-hf-vits
-Finetune VITS and MMS using HuggingFace's tools
+# Finetune VITS and MMS using HuggingFace's tools